Nicolò Cortese: Life

 Nicolò Cortese was born on 7 March 1907 in Cres (a town on the island with the same name) to Matteo Cortese and Antonia Battaia; he was baptized in the local parish sometime that month as Nicolò Matteo.
 There were four children born in total including Cortese.

 He attended school in Cres until 1918 when the school closed as a result of World War I. In 1920 he entered the Order of Friars Minor Conventual and then underwent his period of novitiate in Padua at the convent in Camposampiero from October 1923 to 1924 where he assumed the religious habit.
 He made his solemn profession into the order on 10 October 1924.
 Cortese then underwent his philosophical studies at Cres from 1925 to 1927 and then in Rome for theological studies at the Saint Bonaventure pontifical college from 1927 to 1931.
 He was ordained to the priesthood in the Basilica of Saint John Lateran on 6 July 1930.
 Cortese celebrated his first Mass at the Basilica di Santa Maria Maggiore.

 His first assignment after his ordination was at the Basilica di Sant'Antonio in Padua and he lived at the Immaculate Conception church at this time because the convent was still undergoing construction.
-This pastoral assignment lasted from 1931 to 1933 until that December when he was sent to the Viala Corscia parish in Milan for further pastoral work; this lasted until 1937.
+This pastoral assignment lasted from 1931 to 1933 until that December when he was sent to the Viala Corsica parish in Milan for further pastoral work; this lasted until 1937.
 In January 1937 he was appointed as the director of the noted magazine "Il Messaggero di Sant'Antonio" and served in that role until July 1943.
-He was responsible in his tenure for the magazine having received 500, 000 new members worldwide.
+He was responsible during his tenure for the magazine having received 500,000 new members worldwide.
 The renowned Carlo Bolzonella helped him in editing and publishing several books.
 Cortese was keen on writing and taking photos and he often contributed to several magazine articles.
 He slept little and preferred to write whenever he could; he was small and thin and Bolzonella said that "Father Placido was an angel" who was "all heart".